jquery paste

 Tuesday, May 3, 2011

-Asparagus Hunting in Umbria
+Wild Asparagus Hunting in Umbria

 Eating What Grows Wild

-Where and How to Look
+How and Where to Look When Asparagus-Hunting

 Pick sunny day to go asparagus-hunting and look along the road verges for wispy slim fronds that poke out a bit like rosemary.
 It took me awhile to catch on to how to stalk them (punny, yes).
-An Italian friend nimbly helped me on our walks to discern how and where to look for these treats.

 More Creative Life News

-You can read and see more about Italy plus other travels and creative adventures by this itinerant artist at Creative Life News here.
+You can read and see more about Italy at Creative Life News here. plus other travels and creative adventures by this itinerant artist at Creative Life News here

 .